 The Framing Layer

-I’ve set out earlier two diagrams showing an HTTP/1 request, and response.
-It is useful to look at an equivalent diagram in the context of the framing layer to conceptualize the difference for HTTP/2.
+I’ve set out earlier two diagrams showing an HTTP/1 request and response.
+It is helpful to look at an equivalent diagram in the context of the framing layer to conceptualize the difference for HTTP/2.

 HTTP/2 introduces an extra step.
-It divides HTTP/1.x messages into frames, which in turn are embedded in a stream.
+It divides HTTP/1.x messages into frames embedded in a stream.

 With frames, the Data and header frames are separated.
 Not only does this allow compression, but it also allows multiplexing, making the underlying TCP connections more efficient.
 I discuss Streams and Multiplexing in the next section.

-For now, it is useful to have in your mind the concept of framing.
+For now, it is helpful to have the concept of framing in your mind.